Posts

 Taking the train to Dusseldorf

 When I woke up this morning it was only 57 degrees Fahrenheit.
 Most of the week it’s been in the high eighties.
 That’s not to say it won’t get hotter as the day progresses.
-I’m on board the 0817 train to Paris Nord, although I’m getting off at Brussels Midi.
+I’m on board the 0817 train to Paris Nord , although I’m getting off at Brussels Midi .
 I’m sitting in seat 14, coach 22, right at the back of the train, but the carriage is virtually empty, the seat wide and I’m as happy as Larry looking out at the passing landscape.
 One thing I noticed on the journey from Brussels to Dusseldorf - and I’m now reminded of as the train slows down as we arrive in Cologne - is that the Germans really love their allotments.
 I’ve never seen such elaborate sheds, some sporting their own back gardens, most with net curtains; the Germans really make themselves at home and their sheds could easily double as houses, places where people could live.
-The train has stopped on a railway bridge over the Rhine, right in the middle.
-I remember walking over this bridge back in 2007, or thereabouts, but ...
+The train has stopped on a railway bridge over the Rhine , right in the middle.
+I remember walking over this bridge back in 2007, or thereabouts, ...

 Holidays are missed, kids grow up, people die...